Team Zelenskiy: behind the scenes in Ukraine election win

 Blurring the line between fiction and reality on Sunday, Zelenskiy walked out to hear the election exit poll results at his campaign headquarters to the theme tune of the series in which he stars.

-Walking in with him was Andrei Bogdan, a lawyer few Ukrainians would recognize, whose unofficial role on Zelenskiy’s team was revealed by journalists during the campaign.
+Walking in with him was Andrei Bogdan, a lawyer few Ukrainians would recognise, whose unofficial role on Zelenskiy’s team was revealed by journalists during the campaign.

 Bogdan, from Lviv in western Ukraine, has held jobs in government before.
 During the rule of Viktor Yanukovich, prior to the Maidan street protests that brought Petro Poroshenko to power, Bogdan worked as a Deputy Minister of Justice and then as a deputy minister responsible for anti-corruption policy.